secureworks/BETTER/README.rst

 -------

-As network bandwidth increases, attack methodologies expand, malicious traffic patterns fluctuate, and IDS/IPS ruleset sizes grow, the ability to programmatically understand the taxonomic and teleological characteristics of each IDS/IPS rule becomes invaluable.
-The decades-old practice of maintaining a rigid classification.config file and segregating rules into distinct files is onerous, not scalable, and, in many deployments, inviable for those wishing to tune their rulesets.
+As network bandwidth increases, attack methodologies expand, malicious traffic patterns fluctuate, and IDS ruleset sizes grow, the ability to programmatically understand the taxonomic and teleological characteristics of each IDS rule becomes invaluable.
+The decades-old practices of maintaining a rigid classification.config file and segregating rules into distinct files is onerous, not scalable, and, in many deployments, inviable for accurate ruleset tuning.
 Simply enabling all available IDS rules is rarely wise, prudent, or feasible for those concerned about rule performance, false-positives, volume, and value.
 There needs to be an easy way to "slice and dice"